Skip to content

 Why your body fights you before important meetings

-A meeting that matters — a salary review, a pitch, a difficult conversation — triggers the same response your body would have to a physical threat.
-Cortisol and adrenaline flood in.
-Your heart rate climbs.
-Breathing shallows.
-Blood shifts to your muscles.
+A meeting that matters — a salary review, a pitch, a difficult conversation — can trigger a stress response that feels like physical threat.
+Your heart rate may climb, breathing may shallow, and your muscles may brace.

 Useful for running.
 Not useful for speaking clearly or listening.

-The fastest way to reverse this cascade isn’t willpower — it’s breathing.
-Slow, controlled breathing directly stimulates the vagus nerve, your body’s main brake on the stress response.
-It works in 60 to 90 seconds.
-That’s fast enough to use in a bathroom break before a call.
+A practical way to influence this cascade isn’t willpower — it’s breathing.
+Slow, controlled breathing can support vagal pathways, one of the body’s brakes on stress arousal.
+That’s simple enough to use in a bathroom break before a call.

 Here are five techniques, ordered from most structured to most flexible.